21 Life-Changing Quotes from Man’s Search for Meaning by Viktor Frankl

 “Love is the ultimate and the highest goal to which man can aspire.”

 In our achievement-oriented culture, this reminder feels particularly poignant.
-I’ve known successful entrepreneurs who reached all their goals only to feel empty because they neglected this fundamental truth.
+I’ve known successful entrepreneurs who reached all their goals only to feel empty.
+Why?
+They neglected this fundamental truth.

 “For the first time in my life I saw the truth as it is set into song by so many poets, proclaimed as the final wisdom by so many thinkers.
 The truth – that Love is the ultimate and highest goal to which man can aspire.”